postsharp/Metalama.Documentation/conceptual/Aspects/Testing/aspect-testing.md

 To accept the output of all tests:

-1. Commit or stage the changes in your repository, so you will be able to review and possibly rollback the consequences of the next steps.
+1. Commit or stage the changes in your repository, so you will be able to review and possibly roll back the consequences of the next steps.

 2. Run the following sequence of commands: